sealmove/atis-nlu/readme.md

 # Outline
 The project includes the following:
+- A collection of jupyter notebooks to demonstrate the techniques used for building the NLP pipelines
+- A jupyter notebooks which showcases how to cleanse data to adjust it to the application's needs
 - An end-to-end NLU system to demonstrate a practical end result
-- A collection of jupyter notebooks to demonstrate the techniques used for building the NLP pipelines

-## End-to-end system
-An airlines information application which searches a database with queries written in plain english.

-## Notebooks
+## NLP Techniques
 The notebooks are split into the following 5 chapters:

 0. Introduce and explore ATIS dataset